dougallA/dailyprogrammer-problem-downloader/README.txt

 I run this script using a cron job a few times a week so that my collection of programming challenges grows automatically.

 Note that in getProbs.py you are responsible for giving the program database information and you are also responsible for setting the 'directory' variable to be the directory where you want the problems to be saved.

+Note that this requires the MySQLdb and the praw modules to be installed.